ucan-wg/revocation/README.md

 # 5 Delegating Revocation

 The authority to revoke some Delegation MAY be itself delegated to a Principal not in the delegation chain.
+The revoked Delegation SHOULD be referenced by its [canonical CID].

 | Field | Value                    |
 |-------|--------------------------|